 I really liked their method of tying the logs together," Dale explains, "and the way they anchored the walls to the foundation."
 Another thing the couple agreed on was the appearance of milled instead of rough-hewn logs.
 "Neither of us wanted a rustic look," the couple says.
 "We wanted our home to be refined, with touches of drywall inside."

-Beginning with a plan of PrecisionCraft's, Susan and Dale sat down with the company's architect.
+Beginning with a plan of PrecisionCraft's, Susan and Dale sat down with the company's designer.
 They added a den and a laundry room on the main floor, making it possible to live independently on that level alone.
 They also increased the size of the master bathroom and added a three-car attached garage and a walkout feature to the basement that would have storage, an exercise room, bedroom and bathroom.
 The three other bedrooms and two bathrooms were on the second floor.

 When the design process was complete, the Buxtons again consulted Ennis Gibbs to find a builder.
 They soon met Todd Bowthorpe, owner of Class 1 Construction, saw examples of his work, and discovered it met all of their needs.
 "The interaction between PrecisionCraft and Class 1 Construction was very smooth and very professional Dale says, praising both businesses.

 Before construction could begin on the undeveloped acreage, a driveway had to be extended from a rural lane.
 Although electric and telephone services were already available, a septic system had to be installed and a well dug.
 A propane tank was also put in place.
 The full basement was dug and constructed into a slope, providing the walkout characteristic.

 For climate control, the Buxtons chose an in-floor radiant heating system.
 "I wanted tile on the floors," Susan says.
 "The hot water running beneath them would provide warmth and a degree of comfort."
 In addition, Dale knew that the tiles and also the logs would retain, then radiate, heat.
 Air conditioning was not needed.